adoankim/bugazor/README.md

 # Bugazor

-This is entry for the Game off jam 2021.
+This is the entry for the Game off jam 2021.

 In a world where the bugs are trapped under the claws of the evil electronic devices, you play as the saviour that will free them all.